Fungus-Community-Edition/Fungus-wiki/fungus_docs/variables.md

 # Variables

-%Fungus Variables live on flowcharts.
+Fungus Variables live on flowcharts.
 Acting like a blackboard, they allow Commands, Blocks and Flowcharts to set and share data.

 <!-- **************************************************** -->
 # What is a Variable?

 If you have scripted or programmed before you are most likely familiar with the concept.
 At it's most simple, a variable is a named place or location to keep data.
-Since variables in %fungus live on Flowcharts they exist for the life of the flowchart.
+Since variables in Fungus live on Flowcharts they exist for the life of the flowchart.
 They are commonly used to keep track of progress or choices made by the player.
 They are also commonly used to pass data from one command to another.

 Variables do not automatically save and restore themselves between runs of the application.
 The saving mechanisms can, however, be used to load and save variables to disk.